-4.2 Domain Storage
+4.2 Domain storage

 Based on the critique of FS, it follows that a PicoDBMS storage model should guarantee both data and index compactness.
 Let us first deal with data compactness.
-Since locality is no longer an issue in our context, pointer-based storage models inspired by MMDBMS [1, 17, 19] can help reducing the data storage cost.
-The basic idea is to preclude any duplicate value to occur.
+Since locality is no longer an issue in our context, pointer-based storage models inspired by MMDBMS [3, 27, 31] can help reducing the data storage cost.
+The basic idea is to preclude any duplicate value from occuring.
 This can be achieved by grouping values in domains (sets of unique values).
-We call this model Domain Storage (DS).
-As shown in Figure 1, tuples reference their attribute values by means of pointers.
+We call this model domain storage (DS).
+As shown in Fig. 1, tuples reference their attribute values by means of pointers.
 Furthermore, a domain can be shared among several attributes.
-This is particularly efficient for enumerated types, which vary on a small and determined set of values3.
+This is particularly efficient for enumerated types, which vary on a small and determined set of values.